Bira/octopus-carnival/_drafts/lphr-scene-06.md

 there's a dottari patrol, four of them, near the bridge crossing.
 They're ostensibly looking for people who took part on the riot, but what they're really looking for is excuses to harass passers-by.
-They don't recognize our party has rioters, but since they're carrying boxes and look a bit frazzled from all that delving, they will be stopped and briefly questioned.
+They don't recognize our party has rioters, but since they're carrying boxes and look a bit frazzled and dirty from all that delving, they will be stopped and briefly questioned.
 So this is a social encounter.

 These guards are Intolerant and react at -3 to anyone who isn't obviously a devil-worshipping fascist.
 It seems Kintargo doesn't actually have a